Vegan Pantry Staples

-Keeping a well-stocked kitchen full of vegan foods is important to our overall health.
-These are the top 5 nutrient dense staples every vegan should keep in their kitchen.
+Keeping a well-stocked kitchen full of vegan foods is important for a well balanced vegan diet and our overall health.
+These are staples that everyone should keep in their kitchen.

 Talk about a plethora of shapes, colors, and tastes!
 From the ordinary chickpea to the uncommon adzuki, beans are chock-full of nutrition.
 Protein is often thought of as the main nutrient in beans, but they are also rich in fiber and iron.
 Plus, they don’t cost much, and are low in fat.
 Depending on the variety of bean, they are wonderful for easy dishes like dips, soups, salads, and casseroles.